bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		Int ten = #10

 ##### Textual Literals
 The third type of literals are textual oriented.
-Compound values are given in a way humans are used to write them:
+Composite values are given in a way humans are used to write them:

 		String msg = "hello world!"